Bocadillo

 The bocadillo (lit. 'small bite') or bocata (in Cheli), in Spain, is a sandwich made with Spanish bread, usually a baguette or similar type of bread, cut lengthwise.
-Traditionally seen as a humble food, its low cost has allowed it to evolve over time into an iconic piece of cuisine.
+Traditionally seen as a humble food, its low cost has allowed it to evolve over time into a representative piece of cuisine.
 In Spain, they are often eaten in cafes and tapas bars.

 Some bocadillos are seasoned with sauces like mayonnaise, aioli, ketchup, mustard or tomato sauce.
-They are usually served with cold beer or red wine, drinks, coffee and a portion of tapas.
+They are usually served with cold beer or red wine, coffee and a portion of tapas.
 Different types of bocadillos are available in different parts of Spain, such as the serranito, almussafes and esgarrat.

 Types

 There is a wide variety of bocadillos in Spain, but the most typical can be pointed out.
 Bocadillos can also be found in northern Morocco.

 Bocadillo prepared with pork fillet, fried onions and green pepper and seasoned with alioli sauce.

 Bocadillo prepared with pork fillet and fried onions and covered in alioli.

 Giant bocadillo of horse meat (four steaks inside).